Layout Image

 I know the media constantly portrays hacking as an evil activity, but I quote from Wikipedia here, a hacker is by definition, “A person who enjoys exploring the details of programmable systems and stretching their capabilities, as opposed to most users, who prefer to learn only the minimum necessary.”

 Our world wide infrastructure is so tied to computers that hacking can now be used as powerful tool for intelligence, construction or destruction of our industrial or communications infrastructure.
 Western countries complain about the Chinese, or the Russians hacking their systems.
 The West have their ownspecial unites dedicated to hacking Russian, and Chinese systems.
-They’re all just as bad as each other, they are all constantly trying to break into each others sensitive systems.
+They're all just as bad as each other, they are all constantly trying to break into each others sensitive systems.
 World wide, given an opportunity, any country will use hackers to gain an advantage, commercially, politically, or militarially.
 Corporations are constantly using hacking to improve their commercial advantage.
 The News of the World mobile phone hacking scandal is a good example of this.
-(Read my blog on mobile phone hacking here, http://sccc.org.au/archives/1602)
+(Read my blog on mobile phone hacking here, https://sccc.org.au/archives/1602)

 Hackers have been trying to find ways to break chip based industrial control systems for years.
 It ended up that the West and Israel secret services handed them the information they needed to do this on a platter.
 Thisstory would make a best seller, or a great movie.
 The West and Israelis wanted to stop the Iranian nuclear program, or at least slow it down.
 They went to the big industrial chip makers and got what was secret or proprietary back door information to control industrial chips.
 In this case, the industrial centrifuges that where being used by the Iranians to concentrate uranium for their nuclear programs.
 They then went away and developed a very effective virus called Stuxnet.
 It was released into the Iranian enrichment plant control systems and it did what is was designed to do, it destroyed large numbers of theIranian centrifuges.